kamikazeSlayers/architectural-katas-2022/architectural-views/platform-management-subsystem.md

 - All user information is stored in cache for quick retrieval.

+- [AWS Identity and Access Management](https://aws.amazon.com/iam/) offering can be levaraged for implementing user management service.

 ### Networking Hub Functionality & Process

 #### Non-Profit Organisation Onboarding